telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-radgridview.md

 ![](images/RadGridView_Controlling_Appearance_3.png)

-You can see that the group footers are shown, while the group panel (located at the top of the __RadGridView__) is no longer visible, thus making any changes in the grouping impossible.
+You can see that the group footers are shown while the group panel (located at the top of the __RadGridView__) is no longer visible, thus making any changes in the grouping impossible.